 WE REGRET OUR LIFT CANNOT ACCOMMODATE MOBILITY SCOOTERS.
 IT IS HIGHLY ADVISABLE THAT LONG WHEEL BASE WHEELCHAIRS ARE MEASURED IN ADVANCE TO AVOID DISAPPOINTMENT ON THE DAY.

 How long are the trips?

 2 or 3 hours, boarding 15 minutes before the trip start time.
 Times can be flexible at certain times of the year

 Where will we go on our river trip?

 Our 2 hour trips range between 8 – 12 miles in depending on the trip location and we will almost certainly travel through a lock twice.
 We always return to the boarding point for disembarkation.

 Click below for the Joining Instructions for each location:

 Our Oxford trip is very rural as we are near to the source of the Thames where the river is much narrower and meanders through rural countryside.
 Expect to see lambs skipping down to the water’s edge, quaint lock houses and rolling countryside – the views are glorious in all directions.

-The Thames through Reading Henley and Windsor is much more built up with many historic sights to take in.
+The Thames through Henley much more built up with many historic sights to take in.
 Dream houses lining the banks are great to observe and busy boat yards, pubs and locks give you a really good feel of the river community.

 What wildlife should I be looking out for?